-The Coal Market Module (CMM) of the National Energy Modeling System Model Documentation 2017 has been updated to include major changes to the CMM modeling structure used in producing the Annual Energy Outlook 2016 & 2017.
+The Coal Market Module (CMM) of the National Energy Modeling System Model Documentation 2018 has been updated to include major changes to the CMM modeling structure used in producing the Annual Energy Outlook 2018.
 The updates include the following items:

-- Completed a multi-year process to recode the Coal Market Module of NEMS into the AIMMS software platform.
-The CMM was previously coded in the Fortan programming language.
-For documentation of the prior versions of the CMM used in Annual Energy Outlook 2014 & 2015 please see m060.pdf. - As one of the first market models to be converted over to the AIMMS platform, the CMM underwent a conversion and redesign process spanning several years.
-The version of the CMM described in this document was first used for AEO 2016, and also produced the AEO 2017 projection with minor changes to the software for additional output generation. - While many of the input files and output routines have undergone major transformation for the conversion to the AIMMS platform, all of the standard outputs associated with the production and disposition of coal for the U.S. market have been maintained and continue to be available from EIA online.
-Please see AEO 2016 or AEO 2017. - The AIMMS software is required for an outside party to be able run the CMM.
+- Revised this document to more fully represent the structure of the CMM as it now exists in the AIMMS software platform.
+Prior to AEO 2016, the CMM was coded in the FORTRAN programming language.
+For documentation of the prior versions of the CMM used in Annual Energy Outlook 2016 please see m060.pdf. - As one of the first market models to be converted over to the AIMMS platform, the CMM underwent a conversion and redesign process spanning several years.
+The version of the CMM described in this document was first used for AEO 2016, and subsequently used to produce the AEO 2017 and AEO 2018 projections. - While many of the input files and output routines have undergone major transformation for the conversion to the AIMMS platform, all of the standard outputs associated with the production and disposition of coal for the U.S. market have been maintained and continue to be available from EIA online.
+Please see AEO 2018. - The AIMMS software is required for an outside party to be able run the CMM.
 For AEO2016 the AIMMS software called the solver CPLEX 12.5.1.
-For AEO2017 the solver was CPLEX 12.6.2.
+For AEO2018 the solver was CPLEX 12.6.3.
 Slight differences in model results can occur depending on the version of CPLEX selected by the user.